ShadowDoggo/sfdl_files/SFDL/Troubleshooting.md

 <img src="./img/ts8.PNG" width=400/>

-These errors mean that you don't have an internet connection, or the app is blocked by your firewall/antivirus.
-Running the app as admin should fix this issue.
-If not, you'll need to whitelist it in your firewall settings.
+These errors mean that you don't have an internet connection, the app is blocked by your firewall/antivirus or some other error occured while downloading.
+Make sure your internet connection is working properly.
+Running the app as admin may also fix this issue.

 ## Other errors